lucas-varela/Bodiless-JS/packages/cx-elements/doc/CX_SiteTypography.md

 ## Step 4: Override Other CX Tokens

-The CanvasX Design is as specified Header, body, eyebrow, link, and some specific text decoration tokens, per designs linked above.
-They can be shadowed, which is the recommendation with tokens changed, added, or redefined at package/site level.
+The CanvasX Design System provides header, body, eyebrow, link, and other specific text decoration tokens, which have their designs linked above.
+These tokens can be shadowed, which is the recommended way of changing, adding, or redefining tokens at a package/site level.

 ### Option 1: Shadowing (*Preferred Solution)